 Laptop + Charger

-I ended up not really using my laptop much because Qantas had a really awesome selection of movies, but I still suggest bringing the laptop inboard — I wouldn’t risk checking it.
-I have a Macbook Air and its great for traveling because it is so light, only
+I usually end up not really using my laptop on flights unless I have work to do.
+Most airlines have a great selection of movies and TV shows included, plus it’s often easier to watch on the screens on the back of the seats.
+I still suggest bringing your laptop on board — I wouldn’t risk checking it.
+I have a Macbook Air and its great for traveling because it is so light.

 Camera + Case

-There is no way in hell I am going to check my camera bag.
-One, it would add a lot of weight to the bag, and with the 50 lb limit, I need to save where I can.
+There is no way in hell I’d ever check my camera bag.
+One, it would add a lot of weight to the bag, and I need to save where I can.
 And two, I would be devastated if anything happened to it.
 But instead of lugging around a huge camera bag, I was able to find a smaller soft cover to protect it while it’s in my backpack.

 Change of clothes

-With a trip this long, you’re definitely going to want to change into some more comfortable clothes for the duration of the flight.
+With long flights, you’re definitely going to want to change into some more comfortable clothes.
 I’m bringing my favorite lounge pants (literally the softest material ever) and a cozy t-shirt.
 I’m also packing some slipper socks for the plane: they’ll keep your feet extra warm and you don’t have to worry about putting your shoes back on if you need to walk around the cabin.
 And don’t forget an extra change of underwear/socks/etc, you’re going to want to feel fresh after sitting 17 hours if ya know what I mean.

 The amount airports charge for bottles of water is stupid.
 Save your $8 for a cheesy souvenir and bring your own reusable bottle to fill up.
 My fave is the CamelBak, it doesn’t leak, comes in a bunch of fun colors, and won’t sweat all over your stuff.
 Also, comes in a glass version if that’s more your thing.